 If you struggle to provide additional insight yourself, perhaps you could come up with an intelligent question.
 This will give the blogger an opportunity to further expand on his wisdom.

-Thank The Influencer For Their Shared Material
+6. Thank Your Influencers For Their Shared Material

 You could send out a weekly tweet thanking your blogging targets for their shared material over the last week.
 Make sure, of course, that you @-mention everybody who you refer to.

 This is another short and simple low-key way of keeping yourself visible.

 A variation of this is to send a short complimentary email to each blogger thanking them for the valuable material they are sharing.

 7. Tell Influencers About Any Errors on Their Website

 While this idea still has some merit, it has been overdone by some people, so don’t spend too much time searching for errors.

 Bloggers and website owners want their sites to run as smoothly as possible.
 Every error that people find has potential to reduce the visitor experience.
 Therefore, most people will generally be grateful for anybody who spends the time discovering the errors on their website.

 The most common types of errors you will find are broken links and spelling mistakes/typos.